austinbirch/oldblog/src/_posts/2013-05-23-structuring-a-client-side-javascript-application.markdown

 The more plugins there are, the harder it is to change the plugin system.
-The more complicated the plugin system is, the harder it is to write plugins that interact well with the application and.
+The more complicated the plugin system is, the harder it is to write plugins that interact well with the application.

 ## Modules